macOS Big Sur review: What’s new in macOS 11

-If your Mac is compatible with the new macOS Big Sur, you will be able to install the OS as soon as it’s released.
+If your Mac is compatible with the new macOS Big Sur, you will be able to install the OS.
 However, for a smooth and more stable update, there are a couple of things to do.
 The first one is to clear your Mac of needless junk and data.
-These can be old system logs, outdated cache files or items you trashed a long time ago.
+These can be old system logs, outdated cache files, or items you trashed a long time ago.

-The best tool to deal with those files is CleanMyMac X. This is a dedicated Mac cleaner software created to turn cluttered and slow Macs into organized and speedy.
-CleanMyMac X has a couple of other helpful features, making it easier to manage your s/cltorage, find old and large files and clear your system of unused apps, old files, and even malware.
+The best tool to deal with those files is CleanMyMac X. This is a dedicated Mac cleaner software created to turn cluttered and slow Macs into organized and speedy ones.
+CleanMyMac X has a couple of other helpful features, making it easier to manage your storage, find old and large files, and clear your system of unused apps, old files, and even malware.

-So, here’s how you can clean your Mac before installing the new macOS Big Sur:
+So, here’s how you can clean your Mac before installing macOS Big Sur:

 - Download and install CleanMyMac X (it has a risk-free trial version).

 - Press Run to delete old junk or

 - Click Review Details to manually select what you want to delete.